OVERVIEW

 DAY 1

-Arrive Chipping Camden
+Arrive Chipping Campden

 Start your exploration of the Cotswolds in the enchanting market town of Chipping Campden.
 Within easy reach of Shakespeare’s Stratford-upon-Avon, Chipping Campden boasts an elegant high street with many of its buildings dating back to the medieval period.
 Its centrepiece is the 17th-century limestone market hall which was built to provide shelter for traders of cheese, butter and poultry over the past centuries.
 For many walkers, an extra night is often added to explore the beauty of Chipping Campden (or nearby Stratford-upon-Avon) before beginning the walk.